By Mark Samuel –

 I was completely exhausted at the end of it, but at least I felt we’d worked out all the bugs and were ready for our first test run with an audience of 10 teammates, colleagues and friends.

-The morning of the event, I was excited, confident, and ready to wow the participants with my first online workshop.
+The morning of the event, I was excited, confident, and ready to wow the participants with my first virtual training.

 Within the first 2 hours, we discovered that what we thought would be great, didn’t work at all.